apache/incubator-kie-kogito-runtimes/CONTRIBUTING.md

 * Install Java SDK (OpenJDK recommended)
 * For Native Image, follow Quarkus instructions at [GraalVM](https://quarkus.io/guides/building-native-image)

 Docker is not strictly necessary, but it is a required to run some of the integration tests.
-We recommend to install it to run these tests locally.
+These tests can be skipped (see the [Build](#build) section), but we recommend to install it to run these tests locally.

 * Check [the installation guide](https://docs.docker.com/install/), and [the MacOS installation guide](https://docs.docker.com/docker-for-mac/install/)
 * If you just install docker, be sure that your current user can run a container (no root required).